inteleon/snap-plugin-collector-newrelic/README.md

 This plugin collect metrics from `New Relic`.

-It's a very early release so there's a lot of missing functionality (available metrics to fetch, etc.).
+It's a very early release so there's a lot of missing functionality.

+See [Available metrics](#available-metrics) for more information about what is supported.

 ## Supported platforms